Spanning Properties of Yao and $\Theta$-Graphs in the Presence of Constraints: Introduction

-Introduced independently by Clarkson~\cite{C87} and Keil~\cite{K88}, $\theta$-graphs partition the plane around each vertex into $m$ disjoint cones, each having aperture $\theta = 2 \pi/m$.
-The $\theta_m$-graph is constructed by, for each cone of each vertex $u$, connecting $u$ to the vertex $v$ whose projection along the bisector of the cone is closest.
-Ruppert and Seidel~\cite{RS91} showed that the spanning ratio of these graphs is at most $1/(1 - 2 \sin (\theta/2))$, when $\theta < \pi/3$, i.e. there are at least seven cones.
-Recent results include a tight spanning ratio of $1 + 2 \sin(\theta/2)$ for $\theta$-graphs with $4k + 2$ cones~\cite{BCMRV12}, where $k \geq 1$ and integer, and improved upper bounds for the other three families of $\theta$-graphs~\cite{BRV13}.
+Similar to Yao-graphs, $\theta$-graphs also partition the plane around each vertex into $m$ disjoint cones, each having aperture $\theta = 2 \pi/m$.
+However, unlike in the case of Yao-graphs, the $\theta_m$-graph is constructed by connecting each vertex $u$ to the vertex whose projection along the bisector of the cone is closest to $u$.
+This construction was introduced independently by Clarkson~\cite{C87} and Keil~\cite{K88}.
+Ruppert and Seidel~\cite{RS91} showed that the spanning ratio of these graphs is at most $1/(1 - 2 \sin (\theta/2))$, when $\theta < \pi/3$, i.e. there are at least 7 cones.
+Recent results include a tight spanning ratio of $1 + 2 \sin(\theta/2)$ for $\theta$-graphs with $4k + 2$ cones, where $k \geq 1$ and integer, and improved upper bounds for the other three families of $\theta$-graphs~\cite{BCMRV16}.
+It was also shown that the $\theta_5$-graph is a spanner with spanning ratio at most $\sqrt{50 + 22 \sqrt{5}} \approx 9.960$~\cite{BMRV2015} and the $\theta_4$-graph is a spanner with spanning ratio at most $(1 + \sqrt{2}) \cdot (\sqrt{2} + 36) \cdot \sqrt{4 + 2 \sqrt{2}} \approx 237$~\cite{BBCRV2013}.
+Constructions similar to those for Yao-graphs show that $\theta$-graphs with fewer than 4 cones are not spanners.
+In fact, until recently it was not known that the $\theta_3$-graph is connected~\cite{ABBBKRTV2013}.

-Most of the research, however, has focused on constructing spanners where the underlying graph is the complete Euclidean geometric graph.
+Most of the research for both Yao- and $\theta$-graphs, however, has focused on constructing spanners where the underlying graph is the complete Euclidean geometric graph.
 We study this problem in a more general setting with the introduction of line segment {\em constraints}.
 Specifically, let $P$ be a set of points in the plane and let $S$ be a set of line segments between two vertices in $P$, called \emph{constraints}.
 The set of constraints is planar, i.e. no two constraints intersect properly.
 Two vertices $u$ and $v$ can see each other if and only if either the line segment $uv$ does not properly intersect any constraint or $u v$ is itself a constraint.
 If two vertices $u$ and $v$ can see each other, the line segment $uv$ is a \emph{visibility edge}.
 The \emph{visibility graph} of $P$ with respect to a set of constraints $S$, denoted $\Vis(P,S)$, has $P$ as vertex set and all visibility edges as edge set.
 In other words, it is the complete graph on $P$ minus all edges that properly intersect one or more constraints in $S$.